Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game8_clue_analysis.md

 ### Misinformed Clues: 2/5
 **Fair - Below expectations**

-The misinformed clues are too general and could apply to many romance stories.
-They don't create productive ambiguity because they are not factually true for all the incorrect choices ('The Notebook', 'When Harry Met Sally') in a way that truly intersects with 'Pride and Prejudice' without being overly broad.
+The misinformed clues are too generic.
+While factually true for all options, they don't create enough productive ambiguity.
+'Quest and a team' and 'perilous trials and a dangerous journey' are so broad they barely serve the purpose of misdirection.

 ✅ Strengths:
 - Attempt to create ambiguity